Tropical Storm Claudette brings rain, floods to Gulf Coast

 "Nobody's hurt," said Sarah Whitfield, spokeswoman for Santa Rosa County, where the Florida homes were damaged.
 "We're just thankful it happened after sunrise," not overnight as people slept.

+The storm left tens of thousands without power and some flights were being cancelled or delayed at Pensacola International Airport.

+"We have a lot of visitors that are here vacationing," she said.
+"Red flags flying out at the beaches so there's absolutely no swimming."

-In Alabama, possible tornadoes damaged a fishing pier on Dauphin Island and flipped a mobile home near Brewton, said Jason Beaman, a National Weather Service meteorologist in Mobile.
+In Alabama, possible tornadoes damaged a fishing pier near Dauphin Island and flipped a mobile home near Brewton, said Jason Beaman, a National Weather Service meteorologist in Mobile.

-Forecasters said Claudette could dump 5 to 10 inches (12 to 25 centimeters) of rain in the region, with isolated accumulations of 15 inches (38 centimeters) possible.
+Forecasters said Claudette could dump 5 to 10 inches (12 to 25 centimetres) of rain in the region, with isolated accumulations of 15 inches (38 centimetres) possible.

 "We've got little squalls running through.
 It'll rain really really hard for a few minutes and slack up for a few minutes," said Glen Brannan of the Mobile County, Alabama, Emergency Management Agency early Saturday.
 "Just a lot of water on the roads."

-Residents of Slidell, Louisiana, reported flooded streets and water in some neighborhoods as the storm pushed onshore overnight.
+Residents of Slidell, Louisiana, north of Lake Pontchartrain, reported flooded streets and water in some neighborhoods as the storm pushed onshore overnight.
 Slidell police said the flooding had largely receded by daybreak, after swamping as many as 50 cars and trucks with water.

-"A few low lying areas are still inundated with water and cannot be reached" with regular vehicles, Slidell police said in a Facebook post. "...We had to rescue multiple people from their flooded cars, along with a woman, who was on her way to the hospital, possibly going into labor."

-Most people riding out the storm still had electricity when they woke Saturday morning.
-The website poweroutage.us reported roughly 13,000 outages total across Louisiana, Mississippi and Alabama.
+Most people riding out the storm still had electricity when they woke up Saturday morning.
+The website poweroutage.us reported roughly 22,000 outages total across Louisiana, Mississippi, Alabama and Florida.

-Forecasters predicted Claudette would become a tropical depression by early Sunday as its remnants crossed Alabama toward Georgia and the Carolinas.
-The storm was forecast to cross into the Atlantic Ocean off North Carolina on Monday, and regain tropical storm strength over open water Tuesday.

 Beaman of the National Weather Service warned swimmers to beware that treacherous surf would remain a threat along area beaches for several days.